 Course: Business Studies Course No: 15040

-2 units for each of Year 11 and Year 12 Exclusions: Nil

-Board Developed Course

 Business activity is a feature of everyone's life.
 The Business Studies syllabus encompasses the theoretical and practical aspects of business in ways students will encounter throughout their lives.
 It offers learning from the planning of a small business to the management of operations, marketing, finance and human resource in large businesses.